 EK's internship program provides the opportunity for students and people looking for more experience, from a variety of backgrounds, to be involved with the scientific, cultural-natural resource management, and advocacy work that we do.

 We are offering internships in two areas, environmental science and advocacy:

 Internships in environmental science will help our Kimberley Nature Projects (see projects), and are open for undergraduate or postgraduate students in environmental sciences or people with environmental science experience.
 Internship activities will depend on what is needed for our conservation projects at the time, but could involve biodiversity surveys (e.g. plant transects, fauna surveys), bush regeneration (e.g. seed collection and propagation, revegetation, weeding), research, data management and other tasks.
 Key personal traits we are looking for include a willingness to learn, an ability to work both independently and as a team, a passion for conservation, an openness and interest in working with Aboriginal project partners, and a tolerance for field work in the Kimberley.

 Internships in advocacy may involve skill related to media, communications, research, events organising, fundraising, community engagement or administration.
 All these elements are essential to the successful running of Environs Kimberley and our advocacy work (for more details see campaigns).

 How to apply:

-If you would like to apply for our internship program please email a current CV, along with a short accompanying letter identifying which internship stream (environmental science or advocacy), detailing your relevant skills, interests and availability, to firstname.lastname@example.org - we would love to hear from you.
+If you would like to apply for our internship program please email a current CV, along with a short accompanying letter identifying which internship stream you are interested in (environmental science or advocacy), and detailing your relevant skills, interests and availability, to firstname.lastname@example.org - we would love to hear from you.